Jokuyen/Gold-Rush/README.md

 }
 ```

+### Notable Bugs

+// This section in progress

+- Big boss respawn

+- Remasking door after quitting game

+### Animation Process

+// This section in progress

 ### Final Thoughts

 While working on the monster algorithm, I had to recall how other games handled their monsters' mechanism.
 At first, my monsters moved endlessly without pausing, so I had to update my algorithm accordingly to fix that.
 This project gave me a deeper appreciation of the work that was put into actual games; little details can make some pretty big impacts.

 Although a simple game, the development process was incredibly difficult—especially considering that this was everyone's first time creating a game.
 I picked up animation as a responsibility since no one on my team considered themselves an artistic person.
-Figuring animation out exposed me to an aspect of programming I've never experienced before; the research and trial and error improved me as a programmer.
+Figuring animation out exposed me to an aspect of programming I've never experienced before; the research and trial & error improved me as a programmer.
 From this project, I understood the importance of task delegation as well as how critical the design process is at the beginning.
 In addition, I gained experience with reading other people's code, maintaining a code style throughout the project, and solving tricky bugs.
 As a leader, I tackled challenges with zest and gained the pride of figuring out a solution.
 Overall, this simple game required tons of effort and growth from me, which I am grateful to have provided!

 ### Note